-The carbon intensity of the Fund's investments will be actively managed by applying investment restrictions to exclude investments in companies included in the energy sector of a broad market index, with the exception of renewable energy entities as defined by the portfolio advisor and non-energy sector companies that own operating businesses with proven material thermal coal, oil or gas reserves.
-Businesses that have a significant amount of value attributable directly to the extraction and production of fossil fuels, or indirectly through transportation, distribution, equipment and services and with significant exposure to power generation from fossil fuels, are excluded from investments in this Fund.
-Exceptions may be made where a company has a clear strategy to meaningfully increase the percentage of renewables.
+Consistent with the Fund's investment strategies, during the period the carbon intensity of the Fund's investments was actively managed by applying investment restrictions to exclude investments in: companies included in the energy sector of a broad market fixed income index, with the exception of renewable energy entities as defined by the portfolio adviser or sub-adviser and non-energy sector companies: that own operating businesses with proven material thermal coal, oil or gas reserves; that have a significant amount of value attributable directly to the extraction and production of fossil fuels, or indirectly through transportation, distribution, equipment and services; and with significant exposure to power generation from fossil fuels.
+Exceptions may have been made where a company has a clear strategy to meaningfully increase the percentage of renewables.